hneckerm/assignment-3/readme.md

 	- #nav also looks poorly on mobile/resized browser size. original nav on p'unk 		website uses a javascript extension (Bootstrap, I think but not sure) so there was 	no good way for me to replicate this for mobile without a lot more code.

+	- the P'unk Ave logo uses JS for the transition.
+I tried to create a transition 	using CSS animation.

 	- the background #banner is part of a moving image and I was only able to save a 	captured version of it. what you're seeing when you compare it to the P'unk 		website may or may not be different.

 	- the 3 image gallery: for whatever reason, I could NOT get the font color to change to a color other than white.
 I am unsure why.
 I spent a very long time on stackoverflow to no avail.